 Fauna & Flora

-The lake of Sete Cidades is an essential habitat for wide biodiversity.
+The lake of Sete Cidades is an essential habitat for vast biodiversity.
 This is why it is a Protected Landscape of Natura 2000 network.
-The surroundings of the lake are fundamental for endemic species because it holds primitive vegetation from the islands.
+The surroundings of the lake are fundamental for endemic species because it holds the original vegetation from the islands.
 For instance, you can find Azores Juniper (Juniperus brevifolia), heather (Erica azorica), and many more plants.

-In terms of fauna, if you look closely you will find many migratory birds, some even in danger of extinction.
-Among the endemic birds are Azores wood pigeons (Columba palumbus azorica), or the Azorean goldcrest (Regulus regulus azoricus).
-In the water, all the fish species were introduced.
-You will mostly see carps (Cyprinus carpio) and perches (Perca fluviatilis).
+In terms of fauna, if you look closely, you will find many migratory birds, some even in danger of extinction.
+Among the endemic birds are the Azores wood pigeons (Columba palumbus azorica) or the Azorean goldcrest (Regulus regulus azoricus).
+All the fish species were introduced into the water.
+You will mostly see carp (Cyprinus carpio) and perches (Perca fluviatilis).

 Kayaking in Sete Cidades

-However, closer to this paradise, there is one quite short hike that goes all around the green lake’s shore.
+However, closer to this paradise, there is one relatively short hike that goes all around the green lake’s shore.
 It can get quite steep and muddy, so make sure you have appropriate footwear.
-Also, note that it is not very well maintained.
-Although, it is a good exercise if you want to stay near the lake of Sete Cidades.
+Furthermore, note that it is not very well maintained.
+Although, it is good exercise if you want to stay near the lake of Sete Cidades.

 Rent a Bike To See Around Lagoa das Sete Cidades